Nickolai-Brennan/FBWC_v1.0/timeline.md

 Fantasy Baseball World Cup

-Here's a detailed **FBWC Tournament Timeline** covering everything from **seat reservations** in 2025 through the **Championship Finals in 2026**, including critical deadlines and playoff periods.
+**FBWC Tournament Timeline** covering everything from **seat reservations** in 2025 through the **Championship Finals in 2026**, including critical deadlines and playoff periods.

 All dates are aligned with MLB’s projected calendar for 2026.

 ---